ryuichiueda/slides_marp/advanced_vision/lesson6e.md

 <!-- paginate: true -->

-## What to do today
+## Contents

-- The Structure of the Transformer
+- The Structure of Transformer
-- A Simple Application of the Transformer
+- A Simple Application of Transformer

-(More complex applications will be discussed next time.)
+(More complex applications will be discussed next lesson.)

 ---